- Start date: September

-This class explores the concepts of rational design, computer modelling, construction and characterization of Synthetic Biology systems and devices.
-You'll have the opportunity to design, build and test a simple genetic circuit or metabolic pathway, and to plan a more complex Synthetic Biology project.
+This class explores the concepts of rational design, computer modelling, construction and characterisation of synthetic biology systems and devices.
+You'll have the opportunity to design, build and test a simple genetic circuit or metabolic pathway, and to plan a more complex synthetic biology project.